 To add an image to a cell, highlight the cell and click F2 to enter the formula mode.
 Next, enter the formula

-For instance, a formula like =image("URL", 2) will stretch the image to fit inside the selected cell while
+=image("URL", 2) will stretch the image to fit inside the selected cell while

-You can also specify the existing height and width of the image in pixels by setting the mode to 4.
+You can also specify the height and width of the image in pixels by setting the mode to 4.
 The technique should be very handy for embedding social sharing icons in your spreadsheets.

 =IMAGE("URL", 4, 300, 250)

-If you are getting parsing errors, you are either using a non-existent image or you may have missing adding quotes around the image URL inside the image() formula.
+If you are getting parsing errors, you are either using a non-existent image or you may have missed adding quotes around the image URL inside the Image function formula.